Independent state legislature theory

-The independent state legislature theory or independent state legislature doctrine (ISL) posits that the Constitution of the United States delegates authority to regulate federal elections within a state to that state's elected lawmakers without any checks and balances from state courts, governors, or other bodies with legislative power (such as constitutional conventions or independent commissions).
-Advocates of ISL ground their interpretation in the Elections and Electors Clauses of the U.S. Constitution.
-Where state legislatures enact laws that conflict with their state constitutions, including provisions added to those constitutions through ballot initiatives passed by a state's citizens, proponents of ISL believe that state legislation rather than state constitutions take precedence.
-They also argue that only the federal courts, not state courts, can resolve conflicts between state laws and state constitutions with respect to administration of federal elections within a state.
+The independent state legislature theory or independent state legislature doctrine (ISL) is a judicially rejected legal theory that posits that the Constitution of the United States delegates authority to regulate federal elections within a state to that state's elected lawmakers without any checks and balances from state constitutions, state courts, governors, ballot initiatives, or other bodies with legislative power (such as constitutional conventions or independent commissions).
+In June 2023, in the case Moore v.
+Harper, the Supreme Court ruled in a 6–3 decision that the Elections Clause of the U.S. Constitution does not give state legislatures sole power over elections and rejected the ISL.

+Where state legislatures enact laws that conflict with their state constitutions, including provisions added to those constitutions through ballot initiatives passed by a state's citizens, proponents of ISL argue that only the federal courts, not state courts, can resolve conflicts between state laws and state constitutions with respect to administration of federal elections within a state.

+The primary argument made successfully against ISL is the danger of concentrating control of elections in one part of a state's government, which would be an undemocratic violation of centuries-old precedents of federalism, separation of powers, and constitutional democracy.

+History

 The doctrine first appeared in legal arguments raised by attorneys for then-presidential candidate George W. Bush, seeking to stop the recount of votes in Florida during the 2000 U.S. presidential election.
-Most recently, the ISL theory has arisen in the context of congressional redistricting, the process whereby each state adopts new congressional districts every ten years using updated census data.
+The ISL theory has arisen in 2022 in the context of congressional redistricting, the process whereby each state adopts new congressional districts every ten years using updated census data.

 In the case of Moore v.
-Harper, Republican state lawmakers in North Carolina have asked the U.S. Supreme Court to overrule the North Carolina Supreme Court's determination that congressional districts North Carolina lawmakers had drawn to favor Republican candidates in races for the U.S. Congress violated the North Carolina Constitution's prohibition on partisan gerrymandering.
-The Court rejected ISL by majority opinion as recently as 2015, though four current Supreme Court justices have voiced interest in adopting some version of the doctrine.
+Harper, Republican state lawmakers in North Carolina had asked the U.S. Supreme Court to overrule the North Carolina Supreme Court's determination that congressional districts North Carolina lawmakers had drawn to favor Republican candidates in races for the U.S. Congress violated the North Carolina Constitution's prohibition on partisan gerrymandering.
+The Court previously rejected ISL in 2015, though four Supreme Court justices later voiced interest in adopting some version of the doctrine.
+The Supreme Court held in a 6–3 decision in Moore in June 2023 that the Elections Clause did not give state legislatures unchecked authority over federal elections, repudiating the ISL.

-As a matter of constitutional interpretation, ISL is fiercely contested.
-While often defended on originalist grounds, numerous originalist scholars filed amicus briefs in Moore rejecting the theory with the Supreme Court.
+As a matter of constitutional interpretation, ISL had been fiercely contested.
+While often defended on originalist grounds, numerous originalist scholars filed amicus briefs with the Supreme Court in Moore rejecting the theory.